 Ambiguity is resolved using the scope.
 Name tokens are matched from left to right against the names in-scope, and the longest match is preferred.
 In the case where the longest match is not desired, parenthesis or other punctuation (that is not allowed in a name) can be used to disambiguate a FEEL expression.
 For example, to subtract b from a if a-b is the name of an in-scope context entry, one could write (a)-(b).
-Notice that it does not help to write a-b, using space to separate the tokens, because the space is not part of the token sequence and thus not part of the name.
+Notice that it does not help to write tokens, because the space is not part of the token sequence and thus not part of the name.